New Mexico Birds: Charadriiformes

 Charadriidae: Killdeer (Charadrius vociferus)

-When a possible predator approaches a killdeer's nest, the bird will pretend to be injured (and therefore and easy meal) as it lures the predator away from the next.
-One of my photos shows that behavior.
+When a possible predator approaches a killdeer's nest, the bird will pretend to be injured (therefore an easy meal) as it lures the threat away from its nest.
+Courtship triggers other forms of posturing.
+My photos show both behaviors.

 Laridae: Ring-Billed Gull (Larus delawarensis)

 The best place to see these winter visitors to Albuquerque is on the Rio Grande just south of the old and new Alameda Bridges.
-My photos include "first winter" ring-billed gulls, which have some splotchy brown on the wings and tail and a bill that looks pinker when compared to nearby fully adult gulls.
+My photos include "first winter" ring-billed gulls, which have some splotchy brown on the wings and tail and a bill that looks pinker than those of fully adult gulls.

 Recurvirostridae: American Avocet (Recurvirostra americana)